 What probably few people could have guessed was that Schulz was presumably already being appointed as the SPD’s candidate for chancellor in 2016 for the 2017 election.
 And of course he will have had been totally busy as President of Parliament in these stormy times keeping Europe running.
 At least that’s what I thought when a thin letter came from his office with wishes for success and happiness and Go for it – but sorry.

 I quickly rejected my first impulsive idea of a road trip through Europe for budget and time reasons.
 I couldn’t drive through Europe for months.
 Instead I went back to the old box of life experience, picked out a few of them and forged a plan.
-In the nineties I spent a few months in New York to forget what I had learned about photography in Karlsruhe as quickly as possible.
+In the nineties I spent some time in New York to forget what I had learned about photography in Karlsruhe as quickly as possible.
 The Think Big Therapy worked out well back then and in a few months I learned more about photography overthere than in the three years of apprenticeship before.

 In NY I gained another important insight about myself and about moving.
 While half of New York was underground, that wasn’t an option for me.
 I wanted to get to know the city above.
 And so on the third day I bought a Disc Man and a bike called JAZZ!
 I have cycled all the boroughs for weeks before pushing the button of my Canon the first time.
 At that time there weren’t many people cycling in New York except for a few Bike Messengers.
 But for me the bike was the most effective, beautiful and elegant way to experience the city.